src-d/blog/content/post/kmcuda4.md

 because you cannot simply split the samples into equal parts and feed them in parallel.
 The calculation of the centroids requires having all the data in the same place.
-While there can be workarounds for storing the whole dataset in the memory, I chose a quicker to implement and more performant solution.
+While there can be workarounds for storing the whole dataset in memory, I chose a quicker to implement and more performant solution.

-Let me remind how Lloyd algorithm works:
+Let me recap how the Lloyd's algorithm works:

 1. We calculate the distances between the samples and the centroids, pick the centroid with the minimum distance for every sample (assignment stage).
 2. We update the centroids by averaging all the samples assigned to each (centroids stage).

-The current multi-gpu scheme is as follows.
+The current multi-gpu scheme is as follows:

 1. We cut the samples into as many intervals as GPUs are available.
 Each GPU works with one interval, calculates the distances and writes the local assignments.
 2. GPUs transfer the assignments to each other in an all to all manner.
 3. We cut the centroids into the same number of intervals as the number of GPUs.
-Each GPU works with one interval, updates the local centroids.
+Each GPU works with one interval and updates the local centroids.
 4. GPUs transfer the centroids to each other in an all to all manner.

 Steps 2 and 4 require efficient peer to peer communication, and indeed I am using `cudaMemcpyPeer()`.
-This approach works well with 2 or 4 GPUs, but it may produce too much comunication traffic with a bigger amount.
+This approach works well with 2 or 4 GPUs, but it may produce too much comunication traffic with a bigger number.
-In the future (when I access 8-GPU installments I guess) I will use NVIDIA's awesome [nccl](https://github.com/NVIDIA/nccl) library.
+In the future (when I start using 8-GPU installments ;)) I will use NVIDIA's awesome [nccl](https://github.com/NVIDIA/nccl) library.

 Conceptually, nothing changes, and the same parallelization pattern is